Usage of the node

 matte dilation

 The matte dilation setting is specifying how many pixels to dilate the matte before it’s used for the inpainting and improvement neural network.
 Because the original matte is used to actually keymix in the calculated vectors in the matte region, this dilation setting makes the end result not use the furthest out pixels produced by the algorithms.
-The setting basically makes is possible to ignore the outer edge of the produced matte region which is good because it can have some noisy artefacts in some cases.
-Keep this value as low as possible, even set it to 0, as long as you’re not experiencing the edge artefacts.
+The setting basically makes is possible to ignore the outer edge of the produced matte region which is good because it can have some noisy artifacts in some cases.
+Keep this value as low as possible, even set it to 0, as long as you’re not experiencing the edge artifacts.
 If you get them, slowly increase this setting.
-The default value is 2 pixels.
+The default value is 1 pixel.

 improvement network